Introduction to ColorSchemes

 • others are designed for general purpose and informal graphics work

 Choose colorschemes with care!
-Refer to Peter Kovesi's PerceptualColourMaps package, or to Fabio Crameri's Scientific Colour Maps for more information.
+See the Good practice section, and also refer to Peter Kovesi's PerceptualColourMaps package, or to Fabio Crameri's Scientific Colour Maps for technical information.

 This package relies on the Colors.jl package.